Class Protocol and Policies

-Report cards are issued to every student at the completion of semester one rating each students performance in class as well as tutor comments.
+Report cards are issued to every student at the completion of semester one.
+Students receive feedback on performance and progress in class.

-Actors Ink conducts in house general auditions twice a year for all junior youth, youth and senior youth students.
-This is our form of monitoring each and every student’s progress and ability throughout their time here at Actors Ink; this giving us the capability to suggest them for work, if suitable, within the industry, and put them up for auditions.
+Actors Ink conducts in-house general auditions twice a year for all Junior Youth, Youth and Senior Youth students.
+This is our way of monitoring each and every student’s progress and ability throughout their time here at Actors Ink; thus giving us the ability to assess what work they are suited for within the industry, and put them up for auditions.

 Headshots are taken by Actors Ink for all students attending classes.
-These are taken twice a year to ensure they are current at all times.
+These are taken twice a year to ensure they are current.
 Students are also informed that if at any time they change their appearance, it is imperative to advise us and to update their photo by sending a new one in.

 Off Site Performance – Term 4

-Fourth term is a performance driven term for youth students (All classes 5 – 17 years) Student involvement in the year end performance in an off-site theatre is encouraged, but is not compulsory.
-There are no additional costs to students for the off-site performance (costs are included in term fees)
+Fourth term is a performance driven term for youth students (All classes 5 – 17 years) Student involvement in the end of year performance at an off-site theatre is encouraged, but not compulsory.
+There are no additional costs to students for the off-site performance (costs are included in term fees).

 Students may be required to provide a simple costume or prop specific to their character / role in the performance.